Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Related Work

 Some other variants of the classic Gaussian mechanism includes the Generalized Gaussian mechanism \cite{liu2018generalized}, which investigates noise calibration under the general $l_p$ sensitivity, and the discrete Gaussian mechanism \cite{NEURIPS2020_b53b3a3d}, which uses noise attributed to discrete Gaussian distribution to protect the privacy of query results in a discrete domain.

-Our proposed R1SMG differs with the above-mentioned mechanisms, as we explicitly require the covariance matrix of the additive noise to be rank-1.
-Thus, R1SMG lifts the identified curse and boost the utility of high dimensional query results.
-Additionally, by leveraging the randomness of the angle between random unit vectors, R1SMG can also provide more privacy at much lower cost of accuracy.
+Our proposed R1SMG mechanism differs with the above mechanisms, as we explicitly require the covariance matrix of the additive noise to be rank-1.
+Thus, the R1SMG mechanism lifts the identified curse and boosts the utility of query results leading to guaranteed DP at much lower cost of accuracy loss.